Evernorth/hl7-fhir-udap-client-test-ui/README.md

 ## Known Issues
 - The Add Server form does not use client side validation.
 Once that is added the check on the server side can be removed.
 - Console.debug statements with TODO comments should not be inlcuded in production applications.
+- The UI does not support delete or edit registration presently.

 ## Getting Help